 The Bitterroot Star online calendar is only for community events that are free and events that would be fundraisers for local non-profit organizations.

 When submitting an event, be sure to include date(s), time, venue (location), and organizer information.
-If the event is missing any of this information, your event may not be published.
-All submitted events will be reviewed before they are posted.
+Your event will not be published if any of this information is missing.
+We review all events before we post them.
 This may take up to 2 business days.

 Big Rare Earth Country?
 In early April, United States Critical Materials (USCM) released a business summary for prospective investors claiming that “Based on the indicators, Montana may be renamed from ‘Big Sky Country’ to ‘Big Rare Earth Country.'”
 Please join Philip W. Ramsey, Ph.D. to learn about and discuss what this may mean for the Bitterroot Valley.
 Phil Ramsey earned his Ph.D. working in the Clark Fork Superfund site, developing methods to quantify damage caused by mines in the river’s headwaters.
 The presentation will cover these topics:

 1) Ways that hard rock mining affects ecosystems